Alabama Driver License Suspension, Revocation & CDL Disqualification

 For commercial driver license (CDL) holders, a "per se" or "refusal" also results in a CDL disqualification.
 Depending on the CDL holder's record, the CDL disqualification could be for either 1 year or for a lifetime.
 A CDL disqualification is a very serious matter because it is often necessary for the CDL holder to do his or her job.

-Alabama Driver License Suspension or Revocation for Other Reasons
+Alabama Driver License Suspension or Revocation: Other Causes Explained

 In addition to "per se" and "refusal" suspensions, a person can face a driver license suspension or revocation on a variety of other grounds these include but are not limited to: suspensions for accumulating too many points on your license in a 2 year period, driving while suspended or revoked, and failing to appear in court.